jsoendermann/hapttic/README.md

 Hapttic listens for incoming HTTP connections.
 When it receives a connection, it dumps all relevant data (headers, path, parameters, the body and other stuff) into a JSON object and calls a bash script with this object as its parameters.

+## Isn't this just a reinvention of CGI?

+The basic idea is pretty similar.
+The main advantage of hapttic is ease of setting up with a simple Docker image that lets you connect a shell script to a http endpoint.

 ## Show me an example

 First, create a request handler at `~/hapttic_request_handler.sh`: